Wednesday, May 28, 2014

 Review

 Now, this is a spectacular entry to the X-Men film series.
 X-MEN 2 (also known in the US as X2) continues the movie franchise established by Bryan Singer.
 The sequel has everything it needs, making it better than the original.
 Bryan was supposed to make two more features of X-Men.
-However, he left the franchise after this movie to produce Superman ReturnsLeaving Brett Ratner to step in and helm the third instalment, which I heard was very disappointing.
+However, he left the franchise after this movie to produce Superman Returns.
+Based on what I've heard, Brett Ratner had to step in and helm the third instalment, which was disappointing.

 Scottish actor Alan Cumming camouflages in dark-blue makeup as the teleporting mutant Nightcrawler.
-Willingly, he even furnishes a fake German accent to have the character sound more authentically like his nationality.
+He even willingly provides a fake German accent to have the character sound more authentically like his nationality.

 I have no problem picking X-MEN 2 as the best of the series.
 It isn't unexceptional (no pun intended).
 It's awe-inspiring, and it's a near-perfect superhero movie.
 For the record, X-MEN 2 is my third favourite superhero film.